hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 ## Thule Subterra 13" MacBook Sleeve

-There is also the <a  href="http://amzn.to/1FYzeza">Thule Subterra 13" MacBook Sleeve</a> available, however you won’t be able to fit in your power cables an additional iPad and other accessories.
+There is also the <a rel="nofollow"  href="http://amzn.to/1FYzeza">Thule Subterra 13" MacBook Sleeve</a> available, however you won’t be able to fit in your power cables an additional iPad and other accessories.

 For me it was a logical choice to go with the Thule Gauntlet 13" MacBook Attaché as I am planning to take my MacBook Pro with me when I want to take pictures on a longer trip where I do not stay in a tent over night.